GenAI-Gurus/phronesis/TESTING.md

 - [A] Edge: Submit invalid or duplicate check-ins

 ### 4.5.
 Decision Support Chat
-- [A+M] Start a new chat session, send messages, receive AI responses
+- [A+M] Start a new chat session, send messages, receive AI responses and verify AI replies by counting .cs-message--incoming
 - [A+M] Handle fallback logic if AI is unavailable
 - [A] End and resume chat sessions